-We are delighted to announce the launch of the first two parts of the ‘Piston, Pen & Press’ touring exhibition.
-Part I ‘Literature in the Factories & Mills’, can be seen at the Jute Museum @Verdant Works from 17 August 2019.
-It will move to Dundee Central Library in November.
-The exhibition is a collaboration between the library and museum, and features some fantastic archival materials combined with our exhibition banners.
-In spring 2020 you will also be able to catch this exhibition at New Lanark and then at Stanley Mills.
-You can pick up a free poetry booklet at the exhibition, or download it from the ‘Poetry Anthologies’ page.
+From summer 2019, the first two parts of the ‘Piston, Pen & Press’ touring exhibition launched.
+Part I ‘Literature in the Factories & Mills’, was hosted at the Jute Museum @Verdant Works from 17 August 2019.
+It moved to Dundee Central Library in November.
+The Dundee exhibition was a collaboration between the library and museum, and featured some fantastic archival materials combined with our exhibition banners.
+In January 2020 the exhibition moved to New Lanark, where it had to close prematurely due to the COVID-19 crisis.
+In the meantime, you can download a free booklet featuring poets used in our exhibition from the ‘Poetry Anthologies’ page.

-Part II ‘Literature in the Mines’ opens at North Lanarkshire Heritage Centre in Motherwell from 30 August 2019.
-It is combined with a great exhibition on local Lanarkshire writers, ‘Rhyme and Reason’.
-This exhibition will move to the Scottish National Mining Museum in spring 2020.
-You can pick up a free poetry booklet at the exhibition, or download it from the ‘Poetry Anthologies’ page.
+Part II ‘Literature in the Mines’ opened at North Lanarkshire Heritage Centre in Motherwell from 30 August 2019.
+It was combined with a great exhibition on local Lanarkshire writers, ‘Rhyme and Reason’.
+You can also download our mining poetry exhibition booklet from the ‘Poetry Anthologies’ page.

 These exhibitions were accompanied by talks and musical performances by our partners.
 Gillian Frame, Findlay Napier and Jennifer Reid performed ‘The Factory Muse: Songs from the Victorian Mills’ at Verdant Works in summer 2019, and in Glasgow in autumn 2019.
 At North Lanarkshire Heritage Centre, an audience saw the first reading of a new play about Lanarkshire miners, by playwright and project partner Martin Travers, ‘A Daurk Maiter’, in September 2019.
 Please follow us on Twitter for up-to-date announcements about these events, and we will also post updates here.